mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Cage nuts aren't supposed to hurt

-When you install components into your rack, you screw special cage screws through the mounting holes of whatever you're installing, and the cage screw goes into a cage nut.

-Cage nuts have a clever design in that they clip into the rack.
-That way, you don't have to hold the nut in place while you're screwing the component into your rack.

-TODO: Photo of properly installed cage nut

-But... nobody told me about these clips.
 I thought cage nuts worked like other nuts where you just hold them behind the thing you're screwing into, and then you tighten it by hand.

 TODO: Photo of how I was installing cage nuts